I wrote earlier this year that

 type of behavior?
 Suspend licenses?
 That may seem a little drastic but what if

 the number of distracted traffic accidents do not decrease after the new laws

 go into effect after January 1.
 These are issues both the Illinois legislature

 and cell phone companies will have to look at.

-you or someone you love has been injured in a Chicago car accident or Chicago truck accident, then call Chicago personal injury attorney Aaron Bryant for a
+you or someone you love has been injured in a Chicago car accident or peeing while having anal sex videos, then call Chicago personal injury attorney Aaron Bryant for a

 free consultation at 312-588-3384.